Leighton House is the former studio and home of pre-eminent Victorian artist and former president of the Royal Academy, Lord Leighton.

 The report also outlined the standards required to maintain Leighton's extensive collection of sculpture and paintings to ensure that they are safeguarded for the future.
 The Management and Maintenance Plan completes with a cost and action plan that outlines what work needs to be done when, and by who, over the next 10 years.
 This will support the building's maintenance as it embarks on its next chapter.

-Photo credit: Royal Borough of Knightsbridge and Chelsea Museums Service.
+Photo credit: Royal Borough of Kensington and Chelsea Museums Service.